amoodie/Matlab_programs/README.md

 The result is calculated by the piecewise function fit by Cao, 2006.

+### GGA2ll.m

+`GGA2ll.m` takes a single file with a NMEA GGA string dump and averages all position information to a single location, returned as a 1x3 matrix point with latitude, longitude, elevation (will optionally return the values as separate scalars).

 ### inspire.m

 `inspire.m` returns a random inspirational quote when the function is called.